Image file format: Major graphic file formats

 Including proprietary types, there are hundreds of image file types.
 The PNG, JPEG, and GIF formats are most often used to display images on the Internet.
 Some of these graphic formats are listed and briefly described below, separated into the two main families of graphics: raster and vector.
-Raster images are further divided into formats primarily aimed at (web) delivery (i.e. supporting relatively strong compression) versus formats primarily aimed at authoring or interchange (uncompressed or only relatively weak compression).
+Raster images are further divided into formats primarily aimed at (web) delivery (i.e., supporting relatively strong compression) versus formats primarily aimed at authoring or interchange (uncompressed or only relatively weak compression).

-In addition to straight image formats, Metafile formats are portable formats which can include both raster and vector information.
+In addition to straight image formats, Metafile formats are portable formats that can include both raster and vector information.
 Examples are application-independent formats such as WMF and EMF.
 The metafile format is an intermediate format.
 Most applications open metafiles and then save them in their own native format.
-Page description language refers to formats used to describe the layout of a printed page containing text, objects and images.
-Examples are PostScript, PDF and PCL.
+Page description language refers to formats used to describe the layout of a printed page containing text, objects, and images.
+Examples are PostScript, PDF, and PCL.